 A Crestron® touch screen offers an ideal user interface for controlling all the technology in your home, boardroom, classroom, courtroom, or command center.
 Touch screens simplify and enhance the way you use technology, doing away with the need for remote controls, wall switches, smartphone apps, and computer screens.
 For controlling audio, video, lighting, shades, HVAC, security, and other systems, Crestron touch screens are fully‑customizable with easy-to-use controls and icons, true feedback and real‑time status display, live streaming video, voice recognition, web browsing, and a full‑featured media player for an enhanced multiroom entertainment experience.

-The TSW‑1060 series features a 10.1 in. capacitive touch screen display with Smart Graphics® software technology and five soft‑touch buttons.
+The TSW‑1060 series features a 10.1 in. capacitive touch screen display with Crestron HTML5 and Smart Graphics® software technology and five soft‑touch buttons.
 PoE (Power over Ethernet) connectivity and a range of mounting options make installation simple for both new and retrofit applications.
 Additional features include the ability to control any function using voice commands, view security cameras and other video sources, communicate using built‑in video intercom and phone capabilities, and browse the Internet.
 Native applications are included to enable use as a room scheduling panel, to control a Zoom Rooms™ conferencing system or Microsoft Teams® online meeting solution, and to access a Sonos® home sound system.1

 For dedicated room scheduling applications, see also the TSS‑10 series 10.1 in. room scheduling touch screen.